-In our opinion, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2020, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion, to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2021, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by ICAI.

-For B S D & Co.
-Chartered Accountants
+For BSD & Co.

-Firm Registration No. 000312S
+Chartered Accountants Firm Registration No. 600312

-Membership No. 010276
+Partner \ Membership No. 0879

-UDIN: 20010276AAAAAEV6793
+UDIN: 21087919AAAAFE5385